 - $20,000 Wedding Budget = $2,400 décor and floral budget

 Now, onto the good stuff – let’s talk about your options for wedding decorations on a budget.
-Afterall, saving here will allow you to put more of your budget into the things you and your guests really care about… like a deluxe air conditioned restroom trailer… I’m actually serious.
-My guests still haven’t stopped talking about it.
+Afterall, saving here will allow you to put more of your budget into the things you and your guests really care about… like a deluxe air conditioned restroom trailer in my case (Yes, I’m actually serious.
+My guests still haven’t stopped talking about it 🤣).

 Purchasing items like candles, vases, and other decorative elements in bulk can help you save money in the long run.
 Look for deals on sites like Amazon, local craft stores like Hobby Lobby or JoAnn Fabrics, or at wholesale stores like Oriental trading.